grscheller/neovim-notes/notes/02-BasicTextEditing.md

 I use *normal mode* as the default mode to enter when I pause to think.
-I known people to use *insert mode* for this, but I first learned on the the original vi where *insert mode* was not as rich.
+I known people to use *insert mode* for this, but I first learned on the original vi where *insert mode* was not as rich.

 ### Close Editor Window from Normal Mode